Skip to content

 Node affinity

 Before establishing node affinity, a label must be placed on the node.
 A label is comprised of key-value pairs (key=value) that are used to attract pods to be scheduled on that node.
-This is done by configuring the nodeAffinity for the pods used during an upgrade to use the same label key and values information as the node.
+This is done by configuring the nodeAffinity for the upgrade job's pods to use the same label key and values information as the node.
 Below is the general JSON syntax for nodeAffinity:

 Use dark colors for code blocksCopy